mahadhir96/SalaryManagement/swe-challenge/README.md

 localhost:8002/api/csv/upload is the link to upload the csv file

-currently using postman to upload the file manually
+Currently using postman to upload the file manually

 localhost:8002/api/csv/employees to check that all the employees data is uploaded